Back to Balance

 How I’m Resetting, Too

-This time of year doesn’t just affect my clients—it affects me too.
+This season doesn’t just affect my clients — it affects me too.

-I’ve noticed my breath gets shallow when I’m moving too fast.
-My shoulders rise with tension after a day of holding space for others.
-That’s why I’m recommitting to stillness: evening walks, tech-free mornings, saying “yes” to less—and “yes” to myself more.
+I’ve noticed my breath gets shallow when I move too fast.
+My shoulders rise while I’m holding space for others.
+That’s why I’m recommitting to stillness: evening walks, tech-free mornings, saying “yes” to less — and “yes” to myself more.

 We ate dinner outside.

-We changed into pajamas and carried our bedtime books to the patio.
+We carried our bedtime books to the patio.

-I stretched out on the earth, one hand on my heart and one on my belly, giving myself the same presence I offer my clients.
-Five minutes.
-That’s all it took to shift from frantic to grounded.
+I placed one hand on my heart and one on my belly, giving myself the same presence I offer my clients.
+Five minutes — that’s all it took to shift from frantic to grounded.

 A Simple At-Home Grounding Ritual

-Here’s one of my favorite practices—gentle, accessible, and incredibly regulating:
+Here’s one of my favorite practices — gentle, accessible, and surprisingly regulating:

-One minute of conscious breath can shift an entire evening.
+One minute of conscious breathing can shift an entire evening.

 Your Invitation